KarynaMisnik/arduino-projects-code/README.md

 ```

-> Note:
+# LM35DZ sensor

-> a program that can measure temperature and send it via serial
+> Write a program that can measure temperature and send it via serial
 > communication to a computer, considering that the LM35DZ sensor provides 10 mV/°C
 > and the temperature range is 0°C to 45°C.